 On this day, October 8, in 1565, Spanish friar and navigator Andres de Urdaneta successfully arrived in Acapulco, Mexico from Cebu, the Philippines aboard the galleon San Pedro, thus establishing the route of the galleon trade.

 We celebrate the Day of the Galleon to commemorate the Galleon Trade using the route found by Fray Andres de Urdaneta.
-Galleon Trade was the longest shipping line for 250 years, making Manila one of greatest ports in the world.
+Galleon Trade was the longest shipping line for 250 years, making Manila one of the greatest ports in the world.

 500 years ago Fray Andres de Urdaneta discovered a sea current making it possible to cross the pacific ocean from west to east for the first time in history.